-- Chattenden Primary School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using Chattenden Primary School provided or approved communication channels; for example, Chattenden Primary School parent mail - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL.

-- Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our behaviour policy - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with this and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Policy - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
-Chattenden Primary School will be informed of who from the school their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parental controls are implemented at home.
+- Balfour Infant School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using Balfour Infant School provided or approved communication channels; for example, Balfour Infant School provided email accounts and phone numbers and/or agreed systems such as Microsoft 365 TEAMs - o Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in Balfour Infant School's Behaviour Policy, Remote Learning Policy and Code of Conduct and Acceptable Use Policies. - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Policy and Acceptable Use Policy. - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
+Balfour Infant School will be informed who from the school their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.